OpenRCT2/OpenRCT2/readme.md

 OpenRCT2 requires original files of RollerCoaster Tycoon 2 to play.
 It can be bought at either [Steam](https://store.steampowered.com/app/285330/RollerCoaster_Tycoon_2_Triple_Thrill_Pack/) or [GOG.com](https://www.gog.com/game/rollercoaster_tycoon_2).
 If you have the original RollerCoaster Tycoon and its expansion packs, you can [point OpenRCT2 to these](https://github.com/OpenRCT2/OpenRCT2/wiki/Loading-RCT1-scenarios-and-data) in order to play the original scenarios.

-Our website, [OpenRCT2.io](https://openrct2.io/download) offers portable builds and installers of the latest versions of the `master` and `develop` branches.
+[Our website](https://openrct2.io/download) offers portable builds and installers with the latest versions of the `master` and `develop` branches.
 There is also a [launcher](https://openrct2.io/download/launcher) available for Windows and Linux that will automatically update your build of the game so that you always have the latest version.

 Alternatively to using the launcher, for most Linux distributions, we recommend the [latest Flatpak stable release](https://flathub.org/apps/details/io.openrct2.OpenRCT2).
 When downloading from Flathub, you will always receive the latest updates regardless of which Linux distribution you use.